 34. Plaintiff Emiliana Doe is a transgender woman and a native and citizen of Honduras.
 Emiliana was subjected to multiple sexual and physical assaults, kidnapping, discrimination, as well as threats of severe harm and violence in Honduras because she is a transgender woman.
 Fearing for her life, she made an arduous and dangerous journey to Mexico, where she was raped repeatedly and threatened with death.
 After arriving in Tijuana, Emiliana sought access to the asylum process by presenting herself at the San Ysidro POE and stating her intention to apply for asylum in the United States.
-She was given a piece of paper with the number "1014" on it, placed on a waiting list and told to return in six weeks.
+She was given a piece of paper with the number "1014" on it, placed on a waiting list, and told to return in six weeks.
 Feeling desperate and unsafe, Emiliana returned to the POE just a few weeks later.
-CBP officers denied Emiliana the access the asylum process by telling her that there was no capacity for asylum seekers and instructing her to wait for Mexican officials.
-Emiliana would like to return immediately to the San Ysidro POE to seek asylum, but based on her past experience with CBP's practice at the U.S.-Mexico border, she understands that she would likely be turned away again.
-Emiliana is currently staying in a hotel in Tijuana where she fears further violence as a transgender woman.
-She suffers from serious health issues caused by a stroke two years ago, can no longer remain in Mexico, and has no place else to turn for safety but the United States.
+CBP officers denied Emiliana access to the asylum process by telling her that there was no capacity for asylum seekers and instructing her to wait for Mexican officials.
+At the time the First Amended Complaint was filed, Emiliana desired like to return immediately to the San Ysidro POE to seek asylum, but based on her past experience with CBP's practice at the U.S.-Mexico border, she understood that she would likely be turned away again.
+At that time, Emiliana was residing in a hotel in Tijuana where she feared further violence as a transgender woman.
+She suffers from serious health issues caused by a stroke two years ago, could no longer remain in Mexico, and had no place else to turn for safety but the United States.
+Following the filing of the First Amended Complaint in this case, Defendants made arrangements to facilitate Emiliana's entry into the United States.

 35. Plaintiff César Doe is an eighteen-year old male native and citizen of Honduras.
 César has been threatened numerous times with severe harm and death and kidnapped by members of the 18th Street gang.
 Fearing for his life, César fled Honduras and traveled to Tijuana.
-C.D. sought access to the asylum process by presenting himself at the San Ysidro POE, but was intercepted by individuals belonging to "Grupo Beta."
+César sought access to the asylum process by presenting himself at the San Ysidro POE, but was intercepted by individuals belonging to "Grupo Beta."
 César was told he would be placed on a waitlist, but instead was detained for twelve days by Mexican immigration under threat of deportation to Honduras.
 After an individual at a local shelter secured César's release from detention, he returned to the San Ysidro POE and was placed on a waitlist.
 After a few weeks, César again sought access to the asylum process by presenting himself at the San Ysidro POE, but CBP officers refused to accept him.
 A few weeks later, he returned to the San Ysidro POE, but members of Grupo Beta intercepted him and threatened to call Mexican immigration officials and child protective services.
 A staff member from Plaintiff Al Otro Lado intervened and escorted César back to the shelter.
-César would like to return immediately to the San Ysidro POE to seek asylum, but based on his experience and the experiences of others with CBP's practices at the U.S.-Mexico border, he understands that he would likely be turned away again.
-César is currently staying in a shelter in Tijuana, can no longer remain in Mexico because of crime, violence and threats from gangs, and has no place else to turn for safety but the United States.
+At the time the First Amended Complaint was filed, César desired to return immediately to the San Ysidro POE to seek asylum, but based on his experience and the experiences of others with CBP's practices at the U.S.-Mexico border, he understood that he would likely be turned away again.
+At that time, César wass residing in a shelter in Tijuana, could no longer remain in Mexico because of crime, violence and threats from gangs, and had no place else to turn for safety but the United States.
+Following the filing of the First Amended Complaint in this case, Defendants made arrangements to facilitate César's entry into the United States.

-Defendants
+B. Defendants